 2.6 Whilst recognising that many Mediterranean coastal States have ratified MARPOL in its entirety, there may still be a number of them that have not yet become bound by some of the Optional Annexes or by the 1997 Protocol (Annex VI).
 A special effort should be made by the latter, with REMPEC's advice and assistance if necessary, to deposit their relevant instruments with IMO, if at all possible before the end of 2018, without awaiting the adoption of the NAP, provided their maritime administrations have in place the necessary legal framework, implementation and enforcement procedures expected of an effective maritime administration, as pursued under Specific Objective 3 and more specifically in the III Code.
-The IMO publication "MARPOL How to do it" offers detailed information regarding all aspects of the Convention, including ratification and implementation.
-In particular, Appendix 1 thereof contains an example of a document of accession.
+The IMO publication "MARPOL How to do it"9 offers detailed information regarding all aspects of the Convention, including ratification and implementation.
+In particular, Appendix 1 thereof includes an example of a document of accession.

 2.7 Each Mediterranean coastal State should apply the III Code according to its own circumstances and bearing in mind its relative roles as flag, port and coastal State.
 For this reason it would be difficult to provide a NAP to serve all Mediterranean coastal States equally.
-Instead, the III Code itself should be utilised as a template when developing or enhancing the above-mentioned legal framework, implementation and enforcement procedures.
+Instead, the III Code itself should be used as a template when developing or enhancing the above-mentioned legal framework, implementation and enforcement procedures.

 2.8 Having regard to the urgency attached to the above-mentioned actions and building upon its excellent past performance in assisting Mediterranean coastal States, REMPEC would be expected to continue providing the necessary advice and assistance in the process of ratifying any missing MARPOL Optional Annexes and/or the 1997 Protocol (Annex VI).
 In doing so, REMPEC should, at the earliest possible, explore the possibility of drawing support from IMO towards achieving this goal.
-Such support has been available to all the IMO Members that have requested it for many years and should, therefore be readily available.

-&lt;sup>9 MARPOL How to do it, 2013 Edition.
+9 MARPOL How to do it, 2013 Edition.